felixbur/syntAct/README.md

 * install the German voices de1, de2, de3, de4, de6, de7
 * (install other voices if you have a NLP for the language)
 * install python version >= 3.6
+* install and activate a python virtual environment
-* fit paths in scripts/constant.py
+* adjust paths in scripts/constant.py

 ## Usage